 Jump to:

-- Variety of Gluten Free Bread - I used a white gluten free bread and a gluten free bagel.
+- Gluten Free Bread - I used a white gluten free bread and a gluten free bagel.
 The density of the bagel added a different texture.
-My favorite gluten free bread is Canyon House white bread and bagels.
+My favorite gluten free bread is Canyon House white bread.

-- Italian Sausage - Homemade or find a brand that does not have gluten, garlic or onion listed in the ingredients.
+- Italian Sausage - Use homemade Italian sausage or use a brand that does not have gluten, garlic or onion listed in the ingredients from the grocery store.

 - Water Chestnuts - A perfect texture replacement for the celery.